-A Better Approach to Tech-Enabled Employee Experience
+A Better Employee Experience Strategy

 “Features like type-ahead on the search bar and document ranking based on visit history and past search are taken for granted now,” said Bonneau.
 “We bridge that gap [and] meet such expectations, therefore driving a better search, therefore driving a better employee experience.”